ahmet/awesome-web3/README.md

 ### Developer Roadmap

 - [DeFi Developer](https://github.com/OffcierCia/DeFi-Developer-Road-Map) - Curated Web3.0 Developer handbook which includes a list of the best tools for DApps, development resources and lifehacks.

+### Communities

+- [BuidlGuidl](https://buidlguidl.com/) - Curated group of Ethereum builders creating products, prototypes, and tutorials to enrich the web3 ecosystem
+- [DeveloperDAO](https://www.developerdao.com/) - Community of thousands of web3 builders creating a better internet
+- [WomenBuildlWeb3](https://www.womenbuildweb3.com/) - Global collective of women and non-binary developers learning and building in web3
+- [WebtrES](https://www.webtres.club/) - Global Spanish-speaking community learning and building in web3

 ### Sample Code